Two Crude (known in Japan as Crude Buster) is a side-scrolling beat-'em-up platformer developed and released by Data East for arcades in 1990.

-At the end of each of the 6 stages there is an end-of-level boss, as well as mid-level bosses throughout the stages.
+At the end of each of the six stages there is an end-of-level boss, as well as mid-level bosses throughout the stages.
 These outrageous characters, in fitting with the theme, include a giant named Jake "The Snake" Roberts, a half human half rhino, an imp dressed as Santa Claus, and a spider with a one hit kill ultimate attack.

 Vending Machines, once beaten up, dispense sodas to refill the players health.
-Theses are placed throughout stages and during mid-stage cut scenes.
+Theses are placed throughout stages and during mid-stage cutscenes.

 Aside from the naming for the arcade versions, the Japanese version had a few differences from other regions.
 The Japanese vending machines were branded with Budweiser logos, whist they were re-branded Power Cola elsewhere.
-In addition the Japanese version originally had stage 2 and 4 in the opposite position.
+In addition the Japanese version originally had stage 2 and 4 in the opposite positions.
 This was changed to fix difficulty progression.

 Other bosses also received minor changes, mostly making the game easier such as The Scientist's final form not having the ceiling baby-spawning or diving attacks.
 In addition he also doesn't say his dialogue once beaten.